CmKsg/CmKsg.github.io/_talks/ethereumBasics.md

 date: 2013-03-01
 ---

+My research on the basic fundamentals of the Ethereum blockchain.

 # Blockchain

 Blockchain: is a public database that is updated and shared across multiple computers across one network.